Joseph DiMenna: Philanthropy

 The DiMenna Foundation supports organizations in the arts, education, and those for the development of children.
 The Foundation has been a major supporter of the Harlem Children's Zone, College Summit, the New York-Presbyterian Hospital and the Robin Hood Foundation.

 The DiMenna Children's History Museum at The New-York Historical Society bears his name in recognition of his $5 million lead donation in 2010.
 The museum is the first interactive space in the country for children to learn about history.
 He is a Trustee of the Gilder Lehrman Institute of American History.

 The DiMenna-Nyselius Library at Fairfield University bears his name in recognition of his $5 million donation in 1998 used to fund the expansion of the library.
 The DiMenna Center for Classical Music of the Orchestra of St. Luke's bears his name in recognition of his $5 million donation in 2008 used to create the new resource center.

 Personal life

-He is a polo player and former chess champion.
+He plays polo and is a former chess champion.
 DiMenna is an art collector with a focus on African tribal art, abstract expressionism, rare books, and U.S. historical documents.